-- 9.20 The employee should be given 5 days written notice of the meeting together with details of the nature of the problem.
-A standard invite letter is available from HR. - the discussion should be undertaken through a formal meeting with the employee; - advise the employee that they may be represented by a work colleague or trade union representative; - any documents or evidence arising from previous stages must be brought to the meeting by both parties: - if new information arises at the meeting the manager may adjourn the meeting to allow for further investigation. - 9.21 The outcome of the meeting will be either: - no further action required as sufficient improvements have been made or;
+- 9.17 The employee should be given 5 working days written notice of the meeting together with details of the nature of the problem.
+A standard invite letter is available from HR. - the discussion should be undertaken through a formal meeting with the employee. - advise the employee that they may be represented by a work colleague or trade union representative; - any documents or evidence arising from previous stages must be brought to the meeting by both parties; - if new information arises at the meeting the manager may adjourn the meeting to allow for further investigation.

+9.18 The outcome of the meeting will be either:

-- extend timescales for improvement maximum 4 weeks. - This should only be considered in exceptional circumstances where the individual has made a substantial improvement but has not quite reached the required level or - progress the case to a Formal Stage Hearing. - 9.22 The employee will be informed of the outcome of the formal meeting in writing within 5 days of the meeting.
+- no further action required as sufficient improvements have been made; - extend timescales for improvement maximum 4 weeks.
+This should only be considered in exceptional circumstances where the individual has made a substantial improvement but has not quite reached the required level; - progress the case to a Formal Stage Hearing. - 9.19 The employee will be informed of the outcome of the formal meeting in writing within 5 working days of the meeting.
+A standard formal meeting outcome letter is available from HR.

-The letter will set out the outcome of the meeting, particularly;
+The letter will set out:

-- areas of unsatisfactory performance; these must be very clear, specific examples; - clearly defined targets for performance improvement.
-All targets should be Specific, Measurable, Attainable, Reasonable, and Time-limited (SMART); - what guidance and support will be offered and if an independent person will be used to produce the final report? - the outcome whether no further action, extended timescales for improvement or a formal stage hearing is to be arranged; - a clear statement that failure to improve/progression to the formal stage may lead to their dismissal.
+- areas of unsatisfactory performance, these must be very clear, specific examples; - clearly defined targets for performance improvement.
+All targets should be Specific, Measurable, Attainable, Reasonable, and Time-limited (SMART); - what guidance and support will be offered and if an independent person will be used to produce the final report; - the outcome whether no further action, extended timescales for improvement or a formal stage hearing is to be arranged; - a clear statement that failure to improve/progression to the formal stage may lead to their dismissal.